 Tower of London

-Buckingham Palace, home to the British monarch, is another favorite sightseeing spot for those with only a short time in London.
+Another option for a long London layover is to visit Buckingham Palace, home to the British monarch.
 Victoria, Green Park and Hyde Park Corner are the closest Tube stations.
 Also, you can catch the changing of the guard, but should check ahead for the schedule as it does not happen every day.